HaroutTerPapyan/Simple.cgi/README.md

 Commit 9/7 - added simpleSteve.html that points to http://www.csun.edu/~steve/cgi-bin/simple.cgi?simple.cgi

+Commit 9/7 - added email link, google search form, and centered some things in the cgi script generated html page.

+9/7 - cleaned up my code

 INSTRUCTIONS

 simple.cgi should be placed in /cgi-bin/

-simple.html should be modified to point to /~steve/ instead of /~ht250268/
+simple.html should be modified to point to /~steve/ (or server directory of choice) instead of /~ht250268/

 The submit button First/Last name fields